 Formatting your div

 For simplicity's sake, we used in-line styles in the HTML example here.
-You can always use Custom CSS and classes.
+You can always use a custom class and Custom CSS.